-I got into journalism because my high school counselor wouldn't let me take the class I wanted to.
-She told me to take the newspaper class.
-I told her I thought journalism was stupid and fluffy.
+I got into journalism because my high school counselor wouldn't let me take the creative writing class I wanted.
+She instead, against my protests, signed me up for the newspaper class.

 Fast forward seven years and I'm now the digital producer for IPB News, a statewide reporting team for the NPR and PBS affiliates in Indiana.

 In September 2016, I became one of the first people in the country to implement the Public Media Platform as a daily content-sharing API among partner stations.
 To do that, I’ve worked pretty closely with NPR Digital Services as their developers have worked out some of the quirks of the API and move to a new one.

 I have the best job in the whole wide world.
 In addition to the nebulous job title of digital producer, I'm a radio and television reporter for the network, stepping in to assist when resources are limited.